Residential Property Costs

 We have set out an example estimate based on a typical freehold existing house sale as a guide.
-Please click Example 1.
+Please click Residential Property Costs Example 1

 We have set out an example estimate based on a typical freehold existing house purchase with a standard mortgage as a guide.
-Please click Example 2.
+Please click Residential Property Costs Example 2

 We have set out an example of a typical freehold existing house transfer or Assent (a transfer to a beneficiary in an estate administration) as a guide.
-Please click Example 3.
+Please click Residential Property Costs Example 3

 If matters arise that are not within our initial costs estimate to you and which affect that estimate, we will contact you to explain the position and update our estimate.

 Our hourly charge rate for additional work in more complex cases is £225.00 plus VAT.

 If a transaction does not go ahead, we will charge you for the work undertaken and any disbursements or other expenses incurred.

 Please contact us for an estimate that is specific to your case.

 On purchases of freehold property with a mortgage a broad outline of the work we do is as follows:-